Vitamin D: benefits, deficiency, food sources, supplements, dosage & risks (complete guide)

 Can you take too much vitamin D?

 Yes — and that’s where caution is needed.
 Vitamin D toxicity, though rare, usually happens from taking excessive supplements over time, not from sun exposure.
-Too much vitamin D raises blood calcium (hypercalcemia), which can cause nausea, vomiting, weakness, frequent urination, kidney stones, and even kidney damage if left unchecked (MedlinePlus).
+Too much vitamin D raises blood calcium (hypercalcemia), leading to nausea, vomiting, weakness, frequent urination, kidney stones, or even kidney damage if unchecked, warns MedlinePlus.

 The safe upper intake level is set at 4,000 IU (100 µg) per day for adults.
-Short-term medical treatments may involve higher doses, but those should only be done under supervision (NIH ODS).
-Toxicity generally occurs at sustained intakes of 10,000 IU or more per day.
+Short-term medical treatments may involve higher doses, but those should only be done under supervision.
+Toxicity generally occurs after sustained intakes of 10,000 IU or more per day.

 So the rule of thumb?
 Aim for sufficiency, but don’t overdo it.
 The balance lies in meeting daily needs through a mix of food, moderate sun, and supplements if necessary.